felixfbecker/php-language-server/README.md

 The project parses PHPStorm's PHP stubs to get support for PHP builtins.
 It re-parses them as needed after Composer processes, but after some code changes (such as ones involving the index or parsing) you may have to explicitly re-parse them:

     composer run-script parse-stubs

+To debug with xDebug ensure that you have this set as an environment variable

+    COMPOSER_ALLOW_XDEBUG=1

+This tells the Language Server to not restart without XDebug if it detects that XDebug is enabled (XDebug has a high performance impact).